zhuo1angT/CS-Courses/README.md

 - #### ~~× No Lecture Videos~~

-- 2020 Fall upd: due to the pandemic, MIT now posted the lecture videos to Youtube, it can be accessed directly from course schedule.
+- 2020 Fall upd: due to the pandemic, MIT now posted the lecture videos on Youtube, it can be accessed directly from course schedule.

   - eg. [Lecture 1](https://youtu.be/L6YqHxYHa7A)